plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 1. Ordered list
 {:toc}

+## Google has killed FLoC

+*January 2022 update:* Google has decided to scrap FLoC after "a bunch of great feedback from the community, as I’m sure you know".
+The new proposal is called "Topics".
+Here's [how it works](https://blog.google/products/chrome/get-know-new-topics-api-privacy-sandbox/):

+> "Your browser determines a handful of topics, like “Fitness” or “Travel & Transportation,” that represent your top interests for that week based on your browsing history.
+Topics are kept for only three weeks and old topics are deleted.
+Topics are selected entirely on your device without involving any external servers, including Google servers.
+When you visit a participating site, Topics picks just three topics, one topic from each of the past three weeks, to share with the site and its advertising partners.

 ## Google's business model is a privacy violation

 The web as we know it is evolving.
 Apple is pushing a privacy-first approach from its operating systems and Safari.
 Services like DuckDuckGo and HEY give people competitive alternatives to the surveillance capitalism-funded products and regulations such as [CCPA](https://plausible.io/blog/google-analytics-ccpa) and [GDPR](https://plausible.io/blog/google-analytics-gdpr) are forcing companies to respect their users' privacy.